Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Privacy evaluation

 \section{Privacy evaluation}

 Privacy evaluation is essential for assessing the quality of synthetic medical data.
-Membership inference was conducted to measure privacy leakage risk, aiming to infer if a given record was used during model training.
+We conducted membership inference that measures the privacy leakage risk by determining whether the data generated by the model is similar enough to be considered a member of the training dataset.

 We generated 1,000 records and sampled $n_r$ records each for train data and test data.
-The attacker has access to the real records of $2n_r$ and determines if each record was used for synthetic data creation via Hamming distance threshold between the two records.

-Fig.~\ref{fig:MI} shows recall and precision of membership inference for CNN-based VQ-VAE.
+The attacker has access to the real records of $2n_r$ and determines if each record was used for synthetic data creation via Hamming distance threshold between the two records. \figureref{fig:MI} shows recall and precision of membership inference for CNN-based VQ-VAE.
 Recall is the ratio from which members of a training set are correctly inferred as members by the attacker.
-Precision represents how many of the samples inferred as members are actually members of the training data set.
-Precision and recall are zero when the Hamming distance threshold is zero, indicating that the synthetic data is not memorized by the model nor copied from the training data.
+Precision represents how many of the samples inferred as members are actually in training data set.
+Precision and recall are zero when Hamming distance threshold is zero, indicating that the synthetic data is not memorized by the model nor copied from the training data.
 A precision around 0.5, regardless of the $n_r$, suggests the attacker has poor membership inference performance.